ton-blockchain/docs/docs/apis/README.md

 ## 2. TON API

-   Client connect directly to lite servers (nodes) using a binary protocol.
+   Clients connect directly to lite servers (nodes) using a binary protocol.

-   The client downloads keyblocks, the current state of the account and their **Merkle proofs**, which guarantees the validity of the received data.
+   The client downloads keyblocks, the current state of the account and their **Merkle proofs**, which guarantees validity of the received data.

    Read operations (like get-method calls) are made by launching a local TVM with a downloaded and verified state.

-   The client does not need to download the full state of blockchain, it only downloads what is needed for the operation, so it is efficient.
+   There is no need to download the full state of blockchain, the client only downloads what is needed for the operation.
 Calling local TVM is also lightweight.

    You can connect to public lite servers from the global config ([mainnet](https://ton.org/global-config.json) or [testnet](https://newton-blockchain.github.io/testnet-global.config.json)) or run your own lite server.